Issues of Impact to the Community

-AIMD was vital to the process of securing previously untapped federally-funded education services and supplies for students attending Baltimore area day schools in need of additional tutoring and other remedial services.
-Since gaining access to these vital services in 2009, this program has become an invaluable resource to the many eligible students who utilize it.
+In its first major breakthrough for the day school community back in 2008-09, AIMD was vital to the process of securing previously untapped federally-funded education services for students in-need of remedial services and attending Baltimore area day schools.
+Since gaining access to these vital services, this program has become a mainstay and invaluable resource to many hundreds of eligible students who have utilized it, worth millions of dollars since it began.

 Special education funding/advocacy for students with disabilities

-AIMD has been very involved in the interactions with state officials regarding special education services in the day schools as well as advocating for more efficient use of funds for individuals with disabilities.
-Through continued advocacy in addition to data and needs presentations to state education officials, these areas have seen significant progress over the last several years.
+AIMD has occupied a critical role in working with state officials regarding special education services in the day schools, as well as advocating for more efficient use of funds for individuals with disabilities.
+Through continued advocacy in addition to data and needs presentations to state education officials, these areas have seen increased funding and significant progress over the years.
+More robust initiatives are being considered and launched to assist in this great burden to numerous families.

 Medical examiner protocols and interaction